dankelley/oceglider/sandbox/dk/qc/qc06_help.md

 This tool is being developed during a period of active use, and the goal is to make it work well in a practical context, not in some imagined general setting.

+In addition to this document, the developers have put some instructional videos online at https://www.youtube.com/channel/UC5Go198V3B0SGBSju2_bdKA.
+(Since the tutorials were created during the development process, some features have become out-of-date.)

 Please contact the author, if you see ways that the app might be altered, to be of more benefit to you and other users.